Corrosion engineering: Corrosion costs

 states that "Corrosion engineering is the application of the principles evolved from corrosion science to minimize or prevent corrosion".
 Shreir et al. suggest likewise in their large, two volume work entitled Corrosion.
 Corrosion engineering involves designing of corrosion prevention schemes and implementation of specific codes and practices.
 Corrosion prevention measures, including Cathodic protection, designing to prevent corrosion and coating of structures fall within the regime of corrosion engineering.
 However, corrosion science and engineering go hand-in-hand and they cannot be separated: it is a permanent marriage to produce new and better methods of protection from time to time.
 This may include the use of Corrosion inhibitors.
 In the Handbook of corrosion engineering, the author Pierre R. Roberge states "Corrosion is the destructive attack of a material by reaction with its environment.
 The serious consequences of the corrosion process have become a problem of worldwide significance."

 Costs are not only monetary.
 There is a financial cost and also a waste of natural resources.
 In 1988 it was estimated that one tonne of metal was converted completely to rust every ninety seconds in the United Kingdom.
 There is also the cost of human lives.
 Failure whether catastrophic or otherwise due to corrosion has cost human lives.

 Corrosion engineering and corrosion societies and associations

 Corrosion engineering groups have formed around the world to educate, prevent, slow, and manage corrosion.
-These include the National Association of Corrosion Engineers (NACE), the European Federation of Corrosion (EFC), The Institute of Corrosion in the UK and the Australasian Corrosion Association.
+These include the National Association of Corrosion Engineers (NACE), the European Federation of Corrosion (EFC), and the Australasian Corrosion Association.
 The corrosion engineer's main task is to economically and safely manage the effects of corrosion of materials.